 PREA audits are conducted at the request of any federal, state, local, or private confinement facility, or any agency that oversees such a facility.
 A facility or agency may contact an auditor directly (the PRC maintains a directory of DOJ-certified auditors) or seek the services of an auditor through procurement announcements, advertisements, or other means.
-Auditors themselves can also solicit work from agencies and facilities, consistent with the underlying ethical requirements stated in the PREA Auditor Handbook.
+Auditors themselves may also solicit work from agencies and facilities, consistent with the underlying ethical requirements stated in the PREA Auditor Handbook.

 PREA audits can only be conducted by individuals certified by DOJ and who possess a currently active certification.
 The process of finding an active, certified auditor and securing an audit agreement is up to the agency and/or facility in need of an audit.
 Neither DOJ nor the PRC are involved in the contracting, scheduling, or fee schedules associated with PREA audits.